How to Create Urgency with Black Friday Email Campaigns

 There are many countdown timers you can use to create urgency within your BF emails, such as:

 For example, the email may include copy along the lines of "Be quick, our Black Friday sale ends in X hours.

 Alongside a countdown timer, you can further create a sense of urgency among your email subscribers by using a loss aversion bias.
 Loss aversion is where a loss is seen by an individual to be more severe than an equivalent gain.
 Email marketers use loss aversion to build urgency and make the intended recipient act immediately.

 Last chance to join

 For one day only

-Your subscribers will receive loss aversion emails every day, so if the readers thinks they can get the same offer tomorrow, they have no reason to buy from you today.
+Your subscribers will receive loss aversion emails every day, so if the readers think they can get the same offer tomorrow, they have no reason to buy from you today.
 When you use urgency (loss aversion) you take tomorrow off the table, this is because people feel losses more deeply than gains.
-Customers get serious FOMO especially during holiday seasons like Black Friday so will not want to miss out.
+Customers get serious FOMO, especially during holiday seasons like Black Friday so will not want to miss out.

 However, email marketers - be sure not to use loss aversion in all of your emails.
 When subscribers get bombarded with loss aversion marketing, they stop believing it is the last chance they can get a specific deal or offer so will stop opening the email.
 Also, make sure that you use it ethically to create real urgency around the facts.
 Never use any of these behavioural science biases to fool subscribers.